Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Transferability of Hijacking Attacks

-In this section, we evaluate how the adversarial attacks transfer between transformers.
+Intuitively, if two predictive models are similar, they should be vulnerable to similar targeted adversarial attacks.
+Thus, evaluating whether hijacking attacks transfer between two predictive models learned from distinct learning algorithms can help us evaluate to what extent the two models (and their underlying learning algorithms) could be considered similar.
 Note that we are specifically interested in \textit{targeted} transfer; i.e., we want adversarial samples generated by attacking a source model to predict $y_\bad$ to also cause a victim model to predict $y_\bad$.
-Transfer of targeted attacks on neural networks is generally much less common than the transfer of untargeted attacks \citep{liu2016delving}.
+Transfer of targeted attacks is generally less common than the transfer of untargeted attacks~\citep{liu2016delving}.

+In this section, we first analyze the transferability of adversarial attacks between different transformers, and surprisingly find that adversarial attacks can fail to transfer between even transformers of the same architecture and trained with the same recipe---their sole difference being the random seeds used for training.
+Next, we investigate the transfer from linear transformers to GPT-2 style transformers, and find that these attacks do not transfer.
+Lastly, we investigate the transfer between ordinary least squares (OLS) and GPT-2 style transformers, and find that the hijacking attacks transfer poorly between them.